neondatabase/website/content/docs/manage/projects.md

 └─────────────────────┴─────────────────────┴──────────────┴─────────────────────┘
 ```

-To apply a defined IP allowlist to the primary branch only, use the [Neon CLI projects command](/docs/reference/cli-projects) with the `--ip-primary-only` option:
+To apply an IP allowlist to the primary branch only, use the [Neon CLI projects command](/docs/reference/cli-projects) with the `--ip-primary-only` option:

 ```bash
 neonctl projects update wispy-haze-26469780 --ip-primary-only